 Punishment is, by its nature, negative, and it can be a source of confusion for a child.
 This is especially true if a caregiver’s words and actions don’t align (2).

 Let’s look at an example.
-If your children have gotten into a physical fight, and you pull them apart, shout at them for fighting, and spank them both, you will:
+If your children have gotten into a physical fight, and you pull them apart, shout at them for fighting, and spank them both, this is the likely outcome:

-• Be teaching your child it is alright for you to use physical violence against them, but not alright for them to use it against someone else.
+- Your child learns it is OK for you to use physical violence against them but not for them to use it against someone else.

-• Imply your child cannot control themselves, and that you must take control of their feelings for them.
+- You’ve implied your child cannot control themselves and that you must take control of their feelings for them.

 I discuss this frequently with parents who express concern about their infant or toddler hitting them or others.
 At this age, such behavior is learned by imitation.
 I often discover parents are using a “tap the hand” punishment technique.
 Parents fail to realize that this tactic, seemingly benign to them, is the reason that their child hits.